maldorito/maldorito.github.io/about.md

 ### More Information

-I also like to play the guitar, and I record a podcast with my friends in my spare time: [The Inner Sanctum Podcast](http://bit.ly/innersanctumpodcast)
+I also like to play the guitar, and I record a [podcast](http://bit.ly/innersanctumpodcast) with my friends in my spare time.

 ### Contact me